What's new? 6 Dec 2021

 (1992) was the first non-linear neural algorithm for learning to encode

 redundant inputs in this way.
-It is based on co-evolution of predictors and
+It is based on co-evolution of

 (1991) compactly encode sequential data for